MicrosoftEdge/WebView2Feedback/FindOnPage.md

 ## Background

 The WebView2Find API provides methods and events to support text finding and navigation within a WebView2 control.
-It allows developers to initiate find operations, navigate between find results, and customize various find configurations.
+It allows developers to programmatically initiate find operations, navigate between find results, supress default UI, customize various find configurations such as query, direction of search, match case, match word, etc. Also enables developers to track the status of ongoing operations such as whether a find session has completed or not, whether the match count has changed, and whether the match index has changed.

 ## Examples